-Pentecost weekend was a momentous occasion for the charismatic movement as the Roman Catholic Church celebrated the birth of its new, global service for supporting expressions of charismatic ministry.
+Pentecost weekend was a momentous occasion for the Catholic Charismatic Renewal Movement as the Roman Catholic Church celebrated the birth of its new, global service for supporting expressions of charismatic ministry.

 Representatives from PRMI were among some 30 representatives from non-Catholic ministries who had been invited to the 1st CHARIS international leaders’ conference for Catholic Charismatic Renewal.